garylirocks/quickrefs/azure-networking.markdown

 - Routing:
   - By default, network traffic between subnets in a vNet is allowed, you can override this default routing
   - You could also route inter-subnet traffic through a network virtual appliance(NVA)
-- You could enable **service endpoints** in subnets, this allows some public-facing Azure services(e.g. Azure storage account or Azure SQL database) to be accessible from these subnets and deny access from internet
+- You could enable **service endpoints** in subnets, this allows some Azure PaaS services(eg. Azure storage account or Azure SQL database) to be accessible from these subnets and deny access from internet
 - A subnet can have zero or one NSG, and an NSG could be associated to multiple subnets

 #### Delegation